REBELLIOUS SOULS

 Overnight in Asmara.

-We'll leave Asmara and head to the port city of Massawa driving along the winding road connecting the central highlands to the Red Sea shores.
+We'll leave Asmara and head for the port city of Massawa driving along the winding road connecting the central highlands to the shores of the Red Sea, the warm body of water that’s eponymous to the country itself, as the toponym Eritrea is derived from the Greek name for the Red Sea, Erythra Thalassa, based on the adjective erythros (red).

-After lunch we'll eventually reach Massawa, where we'll enjoy a pleasant lazy stroll through the collapsing grandeur of its colonial old town.
+After lunch we'll eventually reach Massawa, where we'll enjoy a pleasantly lazy stroll through the collapsing grandeur of its colonial old town.

 Overnight in Massawa.

-DAY 6 TO DAY 7 • Dahlak Islands
+DAY 6 TO DAY 7 • LOST ARCHIPELAGO

-We'll travel by boat to the Dahlak Archipelago and spend the next two days surrounded by the pristine nature, deep blue waters, and traditional fishing hamlets of the Dahlak Marine National Park: scuba diving is generally (although not always) allowed and is led by a group of trained divers who were once pearl fishers; snorkelling is also a good option for those without a diver certification.
+We'll travel by boat to the Dahlak Archipelago and spend the next two days surrounded by the pristine nature, deep blue waters, and traditional fishing hamlets of the Dahlak Marine National Park: scuba diving is generally (although not always) allowed and is led by a group of trained divers who were once pearl fishers; snorkelling is a good alternative option for those without a diving certificate.

 In the late afternoon of our second day on the islands (day 7), we’ll then sail back to Massawa and enjoy a well-deserved Italian seafood dinner in town.